hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 Enough background, back to [`nf-papers-please`](https://github.com/hclimente/nf-papers-please).
 It is written in Nextflow, and the agentic steps are powered by Gemini's [free tier](https://ai.google.dev/gemini-api/docs/pricing).

-{% details Materials & Methods %}

 During development, I worked on a toy dataset containing 249 articles published in [some of my favorite journals](https://github.com/hclimente/literature_agent/blob/main/config/journals.tsv) between the 25th of October and the 1st of November.
+The articles were fetched from their RSS feeds, and followed an annotation process:

+{% include figure.liquid loading="eager" path="assets/img/posts/2025-10-12-agentic-workflows/papers-please-metadata-dag.webp" class="img-fluid" %}

 I manually labelled each article in two passes:

 - A screening pass consisted on a quick, binary decision about the broad relevance of the article (pass/fail decision)
 - Those that passed the screening received a priority: